 If workforce services are limited, eligible veterans receive access to workforce services instead of or before noneligible persons.

-Boards must ensure that noneligible persons who are currently receiving workforce services are not displaced to provide priority of service to eligible veterans.
+TWC and Boards must ensure that noneligible persons who are currently receiving workforce services are not displaced to provide priority of service to eligible veterans.
 Instead, Boards must ensure that the next available workforce services are provided to eligible veterans.
+Examples are provided below.

 Example 1: An eligible veteran enters a Workforce Solutions Office to use a resource room computer for job search.
 However, all computers are being used by noneligible persons and there are several noneligible persons in line.
 In this case, the eligible veteran would receive priority by being moved to the front of the line but does not displace one of the noneligible persons already using a computer.